jcbwlkr/implementing-oop/presentation/content.md

 * OOP
 ---
 # Language Support
-150+ of languages with different degrees / implementations. *
+150+ languages with different degrees / implementations. *

 This talk focuses on PHP and Ruby.